 This can be a good option if you’re on the fringe of the next credit score tier.
 For example, a 720 credit score places you firmly in the “good credit” range but you don’t quite have “excellent credit” (yet).

-Even though you don’t have the recommended 740 credit score for an excellent card such as the Chase Sapphire Preferred®, your other credit factors can make up the difference.
+Even though you don’t have the recommended 740 credit score for an excellent card such as the Chase Sapphire Preferred® Card, your other credit factors can make up the difference.

 The CardMatch tool is a good option if you want to see pre-qualified offers from multiple banks.
 One search lets you see credit card offers from Chase, American Express, and Credit One Bank.
 You may even see special offers that are higher than on the bank website.
-One example is getting 100,000 Membership Rewards (instead of 60,000 Membership Rewards) after spending $5,000 in the first three months for the Platinum Card® from American Express.
+One example is getting 100,000 Membership Rewards (instead of the current bonus) after spending $5,000 in the first three months for the Platinum Card® from American Express.

 With either tool, you will need to enter your name, street address, and the last 4 digits of your Social Security number.